 2.1 These provisions recognise the unique processes applicable to staff employed in schools involved in school reorganisation processes.
-In all processes, the principles of the "good employer" as contained in Part VII of the State Sector Act 1988 shall apply.
+In all processes, the principles of the "good employer" as contained in s 597 (b) Part VII of the State Sector Act 1988 Education and Training Act 2020 shall apply.